M-Kub/LearningNotes/regex.md

 - ^From (\S+@\S+) = Same as above, but line starts wth 'From' string
 - @([^ ]*) = find the '@' character, select the following more than one non-blank characters
-- ^From .*@([^ ]*) = Starting and the beginning of the line, looking for the string 'From',
-- followed by a space, then followed by any number of characters, to an '@' character,
-- Start extracting after the '@' character until you reach whitespace
+- ^From .*@([^ ]*) = Starting and the beginning of the line, looking for the string 'From', followed by a space, then followed by any number of characters, to an '@' character, Start extracting after the '@' character until you reach whitespace.
 - \$[0-9.]+ = '$' character followed by one or more digits or .